Skip to main content

-FOCI Computing Resources
+FOCI and IDEA Computing Resources

 • A high-performance computing cluster with five Intel Xeon and two AMD compute servers in various configurations ranging from 24-40 cores (48-80), 256GB-1TB RAM, and up to four GPUs per machine (Tesla K40m or Titan RTX).
-The IDEA Cluster includes two dedicated storage servers totaling more than 40TB of usable space.
-The IDEA Cluster is designed for dedicated data mining, machine learning, and neural computing-intensive jobs using popular toolkits.
+The FOCI Cluster includes two dedicated storage servers totaling more than 40TB of usable space.
+The FOCI Cluster is designed for dedicated data mining, machine learning, and neural computing-intensive jobs using popular toolkits.

-• Researchers and students within IDEA have ready access to leading data analytics platforms including RStudio Server, Jupyter Notebooks and MATLAB, all enhanced with parallel computing capability; machine learning technologies including TensorFlow and PyTorch; and scalable database technologies including ElasticSearch.
+• Researchers and students within FOCI/IDEA have ready access to leading data analytics platforms including RStudio Server, Jupyter Notebooks and MATLAB, all enhanced with parallel computing capability; machine learning technologies including TensorFlow and PyTorch; and scalable database technologies including ElasticSearch.
 Data analytics applications are regularly deployed to campus users and others via the Web using the R Shiny platform.

 • A visualization laboratory featuring Rensselaer's Campfire visualization suite – a patented visualization system for multiscale, collaborative data analytics coupled with several large screen systems to provide an immersive capability.